 - problems with attention

 If you have had concussion, it is important to see a doctor.
+Do not drive and don't take medicines like aspirin, anti-inflammatories, sleeping tablets and sedating pain medications until your doctor tells you it's ok.
 Your doctor may order a head scan.
 Some people are kept in hospital for observation.
 It is important that, after concussion, you are with other people until you recover.

 Most people recover fully within 2 weeks.
 Some people have symptoms for longer.